ankOYaRa/Bot-Discord-Command/README.md

 .help - Displays a list of available commands and their descriptions.

 .(command) - Executes the specified command and returns the output.

-.time - Displays the current server time.

-.schedule (task) (time) - Schedules a task to be executed at a specified time.
-(Extra)